 New software technologies and infrastructures are fueling the transformation of the communications industry.
-IDC's Communications Service Provider Operations service examines CSP investments in software-driven IT and network systems to support business-critical operations and strategic activities of the CSP and its customers.
-By leveraging interactions with CSPs, network equipment providers (NEPs), IT and independent software vendors (ISVs), systems integrators (SIs), and other ecosystem players, this service analyzes the operational systems, platforms, and technologies most relevant to CSPs and provides the critical market sizing, segmentation, forecasts, vendor profiles, growth drivers, and implications of key industry trends and market opportunities.
-This service offers business and operational support systems (BSS/OSS) vendors, NEPs, SIs, ISVs, and CSPs vital support for their strategic and operational investments, product road maps, and related activities and enables more informed decision making.
+IDC's Communications Service Provider Operations and Monetization service examines communications service provider (SP) investments in software-driven IT and network systems to support business-critical operations and strategic activities of the communications SP and its customers.
+By leveraging interactions with communications SPs and other ecosystem players, this service analyzes the operations and monetization systems, platforms, and technologies most relevant to communications SPs.
+It provides the critical market sizing, forecasts, vendor profiles, growth drivers, and more.

 Markets and Subjects Analyzed

-- Business and operational support systems, including service fulfillment, assurance, and billing
+- Operations and monetization systems, including service fulfillment, assurance, billing, fraud management, and revenue assurance

-- Operational platforms for digital transformation (DX) and customer experience management (CEM) for CSPs
+- Operational platforms for digital transformation (DX) and customer experience management (CXM)

 - Cloud and IoT service enablement and billing

-- Impact of NFV and SDN on CSP Operations
+- NFV and SDN on Communications SP Operations and Monetization

-- CSP Customer Experience and Digital Strategies for Success
+- Communications SP Customer Experience and Digital Strategies